 (b)the risks to the health and safety of persons not in his employment arising out of or in connection with the conduct by him of his undertaking …

-If you’re starting a new activity of process that has not been risk assessed, it makes sense that a risk assessment must be carried out to assess these risks and the controls needed.
+If you’re starting a new activity or process that has not been risk assessed, it makes sense that a risk assessment must be carried out to assess these risks and the controls needed.
+In this situation, a risk assessment should be carried out before you start the task.

-And, since every employer and self-employed person must make a suitable and sufficient assessment of the risks, those new risks need to be assessed.
+And, since every employer and self-employed person must make a suitable and sufficient assessment of the risks, those new risks also need to be assessed.
+Otherwise, the risk assessment you carried out before may no longer be 'suitable and sufficient'.
+Because it doesn't address the new circumstances.

 A risk assessment should be carried out for any activity or change to an activity that may have introduced new risks.

-As the name suggests, a risk assessment is needed to assess those risks.
+What about if the people carrying out the work change?
+As the name suggests, a risk assessment is needed to assess risks.
 This is so controls can be put in place to reduce the risk and protect the health and safety of the workforce and anyone else who is likely to be exposed to those risks.
+If different people or groups of people become involve this may introduce new people that are at risk.

 You should also consider if a new risk assessment should be carried out, or at least reviewed when the type of person carrying out the activity changes.
 After all, step 2 in the 5 steps of risk assessment is to consider who might be harmed and how.